vishen/go-chromecast/README.md

-  slideshow   Play a slideshow of photos status      Current chromecast status stop        Stop casting tts         text-to-speech ui          Run the UI unmute      Unmute the chromecast
+  slideshow   Play a slideshow of photos status      Current chromecast status stop        Stop casting transcode   Transcode and play media on the chromecast tts         text-to-speech ui          Run the UI unmute      Unmute the chromecast